 Other things we keep in our van

 Audio Dramas – Our van is where we keep a lot of our Jonathan Park and Adventures in Odyssey cd’s.
 We consider these audios a fun treat for family trips.
+We also have an Adventures in Odyssey Club membership that we can bluetooth from the app to our van stereo.

 Extra wipes and diapers – I mentioned this before, but I like to keep several diapers and wipes and night diapers under the passenger seat in my van.

 Blankets – We keep a few small fleece lap blankets as well as a couple of water-resistant zippered blankets for picnics.
+These have come in handy more times than I can count!

 Small toolbox – we have a cute little toolbox hidden under the 2nd row seat.
 It has a hammer, a screwdriver, needle-nose pliers, gloves, a flashlight, tape, and some odds and ends.
 The toolbox is rarely opened, but everything is there if we need it.
 You wouldn’t necessarily need a real toolbox – a small plastic tub with a lid would work great too!